In this policy “we”, “us” and “our” means Connect Assist Limited and its subsidiaries. You can contact us by writing to:

 Unit 3 Cefn Coed Parc

-Our Data Protection Officer is Wayne Harris.
-You can contact him by email at [email protected]
+You can contact our Data Protection Officer by email at [email protected]

 Why we collect and process information about you?